YYJ-TW/Simple-Python-Discord-Music-Bot/README.md

-# Python Discord Music Bot
+# Simple Python Discord Music Bot
 A simple Python Discord music bot, using youtube-dl API.

 ## Author
-YYJ/#6116
+YYJ#6116
+Made by YYJ.
+If you have any question about this project, you can go to Discord contact `YYJ#6116`.

 ## Setup
 1. Download file